hashicorp/katakoda/terraform-use-modules/step2.md

 registry](https://registry.terraform.io/modules/terraform-aws-modules/vpc/aws/2.21.0?tab=outputs).

 Module outputs are usually either passed to other parts of your configuration, or defined as outputs in your root module.
-You will see both uses in this tutorial.
+You will implement both uses in this tutorial.

 Open `outputs.tf`{{open}}.
 This file should contain the following.